 - Potassium-sparing diuretics should be used with caution when co-administered with ACE inhibitors or angiotensin-II receptor antagonists due to the risk of hyperkalaemia.

-- Potassium supplements must NOT normally be given with: potassium sparing diuretics, aldosterone antagonists, in the presence of renal failure, with ACE inhibitors or with angiotensin-II receptor antagonists, due to the danger of hyperkalaemia.
+- Potassium supplements: should not (unless under close supervision and monitoring) be given with: potassium sparing diuretics, aldosterone antagonists, in the presence of renal failure, with ACE inhibitors or with angiotensin-II receptor antagonists, due to the danger of hyperkalaemia.

 - Counsel patients on ‘sick day guidance’ with diuretics – click here for further information.